Origin Energy: Beetaloo Basin fracking

 Origin was approved by the Northern Territory government to start fracking in August 2019 and drilling commenced in October 2019.
 Fracking began in September 2020 following a six-month COVID-19 induced stand down.
 Origin has postponed production at their Kyalla well site to the second half of 2021 due to the COVID-19 pandemic.

 Concerns were expressed by local officials on the fracking operation, fearing that it could affect their ability to get groundwater and stating the local officials did not fully understand the contracts they were signing with petroleum companies.
 Accusations that Origin did not consult with traditional landowners before starting their planned exploration were refuted by the Northern Land Council which stated it understood the text in the contracts and consulted with traditional Aboriginal landowners.
 Origin stated that it conducted multiple checks when installing a well and that fracking stops if a check fails.

+Origin divested from projects in the Beetaloo Basin in the Northern Territory in 2022.